MostafaPayami/HBF/README.md

 Acknowledgements:

-This project includes (modified) implementations of the MO-AltMin and OMP algorithms.
-If you use any of these two methods in your research or projects, please consider citing paper [2] whose authors have written the original MO-AltMin and OMP Matlab codes.
+This project includes (modified) Matlab implementations of the MO-AltMin and OMP algorithms.
+If you use any of these two methods in your research or projects, please consider citing paper [2] whose authors have written the original MO-AltMin and OMP codes.

 [2] X. Yu, J. -C. Shen, J. Zhang and K. B. Letaief, "Alternating Minimization Algorithms for Hybrid Precoding in Millimeter Wave MIMO Systems," IEEE J. Selec.
-Topics Signal Proces., vol. 10, no. 3, pp. 485-500, Apr.
+Topic.
+Signal Process., vol. 10, no. 3, pp. 485-500, Apr.
 2016.